-Recently announced and completed acquisitions of bottlers by their franchisors may lead to uncertainty in the Coca-Cola bottler system or adversely impact the Company.
+Recently completed acquisitions of bottlers by their franchisors may lead to uncertainty in the Coca-Cola bottler system or adversely impact the Company.

-The Coca-Cola Company recently announced an agreement to acquire the North America operations of Coca-Cola Enterprises Inc., and the Company's primary competitors were recently acquired by their franchisor.
+The Coca-Cola Company recently acquired the North American operations of Coca-Cola Enterprises Inc., and the Company's primary competitors were recently acquired by their franchisor.
 These transactions may cause uncertainty within the Coca-Cola bottler system or adversely impact the Company and its business.
 At this time, it is uncertain whether the transactions will have a material impact on the Company's business and financial results.